Aventus Utility Token Price Tops $0.48 on Major Exchanges (AVT)

 According to CryptoCompare, “Aventus is a layer-2 blockchain protocol designed to bring scalability, lower costs, and speed to Ethereum transactions.
 The Aventus Network (AvN) let businesses build on top of the Ethereum network with Aventus’ second-layer protocol.
 With the AvN, applications can easily work with any other promising blockchain tech, cross-chain, by plugging into the Polkadot ecosystem, building on Substrate.
 Benefits of AventusScale The Aventus Network (AvN) can theoretically scale to 2,000 transactions per second.
 Price The average transaction cost on the Aventus Network will begin at just $0.01 (paid in AVT) and decrease over time.
 Speed The AvN will process a token transfer within 0.13 seconds.
 Enterprise Grade The AvN will onboard a minimum of 8.5 million client transactions that have been active in private test networks throughout the past year.
 Key Use CasesFinancial Assets Supply Chains Rewards and Loyalty Live Entertainment Data Integrity Decentralised Applications “

-It is usually not presently possible to buy alternative cryptocurrencies such as Aventus Utility Token directly using US dollars.
-Investors seeking to acquire Aventus Utility Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Aventus Utility Token using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Aventus Utility Token directly using US dollars.
+Investors seeking to trade Aventus Utility Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Aventus Utility Token using one of the exchanges listed above.

 Receive News & Updates for Aventus Utility Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Aventus Utility Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.